Primary Advisor/Dissertation Chair

 Case Study, Interview, Survey

 Hartje, Christina J., "Student needs and perceptions of the learning environment according to high school students: A case study" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4198.